-Provide a challenging high-quality vocational program in film & screen media, including core and specialist modules, which facilitate access and progression for a wide range of students from diverse backgrounds.
+To provide undergraduates a challenging high-quality vocational program in film & screen media, including core and specialist modules, which facilitate access and progression for a wide range of students from diverse backgrounds.

 We offer a robust and vocationally relevant foundation degree in film & screen media that will allow students to develop their interests personally and professionally.